ipipan/spacy-pl/README.md

 Both the poster and the article list the evaluation scores for 0.0.3 version, for up to date results please see the `evaluation` folder.

 ## Change history
+ * 0.1.0
+  * reduced the size of the model
+  * added the flexer component
+  * added the capabilities for full morphosyntactic analysis using Toygger
  * 0.0.5 -- several changes
    * corrected errors in NER model,
    * parser now performs sentencization correctly (you can parse whole documents now, instead of individual sentences)